 A complementary color is the color directly across the color wheel.
 Peppercorn is a pure gray, so technically it does not have a complementary color.

-If we choose a complementary color based on how Peppercorn looks in real life, a gray beige like Agreeable Gray is the perfect choice:
+If we choose a complementary color based on how Peppercorn looks in real life, a gray beige like Agreeable Gray or Accessible Beige is the perfect choice:

 What Trim Colors Go With Sherwin Williams Peppercorn?